 Main Request: It would be helpful to see the learning and washout time series for the 2 subjects that they tested in the constant condition and the 3 in the high variability condition.
 The preliminary data that are shown only give the mean and std during of SAI during learning.
 This does not illustrate the time course of learning and the time course of washout trials, the latter of which is their main outcome measure based on model predictions.

-We have now expanded the pilot data figure (Figure 4) stride by stride data for all participants.
+We have now expanded the pilot data figure (Figure 4) to include stride by stride data for all participants.
 This figure now provides a clear illustration of the time courses of the Learning and Washout phase as the reviewers rightly point out.
-We provide the mean and individual data for each condition across strides.
+We provide the all individual data and the mean for each condition across strides.
 We have truncated the data so that each phase is of equal length.
 Two participants completed both the high variability and the stable condition.
-One participant completed the high variability condition only and during the learning phase, a technical glitch prevented this phase from being accurate.
-We have included the data for this participant up to the point where the technical issue occurred.
+One participant completed the high variability condition only; however, there was a technical error during the learning phase, and therefore we have included the data for this participant up to the point where the technical issue occurred.

 Reviewer #1: